Friederike Otto: Biography

 Born in Kiel, Germany, in 1982, Friederike Elly Luise Otto graduated in physics from the University of Potsdam before earning a PhD in philosophy of science from the Free University of Berlin in 2012.
-She is a British citizen and lives in London, following 10 years at Oxford University where she began to investigate the impact of weather events on climate change.
+At Oxford University she began to investigate the impact of weather events on climate change.
 In her role as co-leader of World Weather Attribution, she has been able to influence the international development of climate change strategies.
 In connection with Hurricane Harvey in 2017, she concluded that it caused between 12% and 22% of additional rainfall to fall on Houston.
 She has also maintained that there is little doubt Hurricane Laura in 2020 was the result of climate change effects.
 She believes that such attribution reports will help to persuade governments to adopt measures aimed at creating more carbon-neutral communities.

 Otto's 2019 book Wütendes Wetter, published in English as Angry Weather, became a best seller and received positive reviews.
 The book details efforts to show which extreme weather events have been made more likely or more severe due to climate change.

 The approach to event attribution she codeveloped has become routine within the climate community.
 It was assessed as mature in the 2021 IPCC Sixth Assessment Report, in contrast to the 2013 IPCC Fifth Assessment Report, in which it was concluded that the scientific methods to attribute individual extreme events to climate change were not yet fit-for-purpose.
-Otto works together with lawyers in lawsuit that seek compensation for victims of extreme events from companies and governments with historical responsibility for climate change.
+Otto also works with lawyers using WWA research to provide expertise for lawsuits aimed at compelling companies or governments to lower their impact on the environment or even seek compensation for victims.

 In 2021, she was included in the Time 100, Time's annual list of the 100 most influential people in the world.
 She was also one of ten scientists who had had important roles in scientific developments in 2021 highlighted in the scientific journal Nature.

+Otto also contributed to the feminist book Unlearn Patriarchy, in German and first published in 2022, with a chapter called Unlearn Wissenschaft analysing patriarchal structures in the scientific community.

+In her latest book Climate Injustice, Otto describes the exacerbated impact that climate change has on marginalized communities.
+The book draws on examples of extreme weather events from various geographies to establish explicit links between a range of systemic inequities and the climate crisis.
+The book was originally published in German in 2023 (Klimaungerechtigkeit: Was die Klimakatastrophe mit Kapitalismus, Rassismus und Sexismus zu tun hat).